smyeungx/cpufreq-userspace-scaler/README.md

 Finally reach 100C and Auto Shutdown

 ## Note: Synology DS1223xs+ is an excellent NAS, with best-in-class price point & build quality.
 Just this simple fault make it totally unusable in production environment.
 Consider it has everything you didn't expected like 2 NVME Cache Slot, 10G NIC, 8-bays, and a PCI-e slot too.
 I have 2 x 2TB Samsung NVME 980Pro, added 40G Mellanox, 8 x 20TB HGST.
-I cannot find other solution as affordable as this.
+I cannot find other solution as friendly as this.
 Only thing missing is a network mount...

 This script is scaling cpu frequency according to current average load.
 You can set 2 frequency steps : low, mid.
 This 2 thresholds will automatically set cpu frequency accordingly :